 Definition of backdoor

-The expression "backdoor" in poker means that a player's hand has improved with the help of two cards, the turn and the river.
-If we have in our hand, for example, two cards in spades on a flop that contains two spades, we would say that we have a draw.
-But if the flop has only one spade, we will have a draw of "backdoor" since we need two cards (in this case a spade on the turn and the river).
+The term "backdoor" in poker means that a player's hand has improved with the help of two cards, the turn and the river.
+If we have in our hand, for example, two cards in spades on a flop that contains two spades, we would say we have a draw.
+But if the flop has only one spade, we have a "backdoor" draw since we need two cards (in this case a spade on the turn and the river).

-Player A receives his preflop cards and finds AA.
+Player A receives his cards preflop and finds AA.
 Player B receives KK.
 The flop falls A-2-8 rainbow.
-In this situation Player B will need two cards to help him.
-If the turn is a king and the river is also a king, the player is said to have made a square "backdoor".
-Another less extreme example would be this one.
-Player A and B are playing against each other on a flop A-T-2.
-Player A has AK while player B has a three of king of 10 (pair of 10's in hands).
-Here Player A will need two cards to improve his hand.
-His equity will generally be low in this type of situation, about 5%.
-If the turn gives an A and the river gives a K, it will be said that Player A has won the hand on a draw of backdoor (also called "runner").
+In this situation, Player B will need two cards to help him.
+If the turn is a king and the river is also a king, the player is said to have made a backdoor four of a kind.
+Another less extreme example would be this.
+Player A and B face off on an A-T-2 flop.
+Player A has AK while Player B has a set of 10s (pair of 10s in hand).
+Here, Player A will need two cards to improve his hand.
+His equity will usually be low in this type of situation, about 5%.
+If the turn is an A and the river is a K, Player A is said to have won the hand on a backdoor draw (also called a runner-runner).